matteo14c/CorGAT/README.md

 This repository contains a collection of simple Perl scripts that can be used to align complete assemblies of SARS-CoV-2 genomes wih the reference genomic sequence, to obtain a list of polymorphic positions and to **annotate** genetic variants according to the method described in *Chiara et al 2020*  to be published soon (hopefully).
 The manuscript is currently submitted and undergoing peer review.

 This software package is composed of 3 very simple scripts and a collection of files with functional annotation data.
 The only requirement is that you have an up to date installation (see below) of the Mummer package in your system and a copy of the reference genomic sequence, in fasta format.
 All the files (scripts, genomic sequences and accessory files) should be placed in the same folder.
-If you do not feel comfortable in installing/running these utilities from the command line, you can find a Galaxy running the software at http://90.147.102.237/galaxy , or download a dockerized version of the Galaxy, with all the tools at XXX.
+If you do not feel comfortable in installing/running these utilities from the command line, you can find a Galaxy running the software at http://corgat.cloud.ba.infn.it/galaxy , or download a dockerized version of the Galaxy, with all the tools at https://hub.docker.com/r/pmandreoli/galaxy_corgat.

 Please follow this link https://sourceforge.net/projects/mummer/files/ for detailed instruction on how to install and run Mummer.